RadeenXALNW/CNN-from-Scratch-with-Pytorch/README.md

 # A complete CNN model from  scratch using PyTorch

 ### Want to train a 10 class classification dataset (STL-10) from complete scratch.
 It is only for intuition purpose, so the accuracy might be not ideal.
+Here we want to ensure to use libraries as low as possible

 ## Training Overview
 ##Training a neural network typically consists of two phases: